-Once the feature is enabled at the portal level, a Locked Department will be applied to a Course.
 When a Course is created, the Department of the Admin that created the Course is set as the Locked Department.
 No Admins from other Departments can view the Course.

 It is also important to note that when a Course is edited by an Admin that is lower in the Department hierarchy, that Admin's Department becomes the Locked Department once they save their changes.
 If an Administrator with a higher Department visibility and Course administration permissions edits the Course and deliberately changes the Locked Department to one that is less restrictive.